kiwicom/mobile/RNAndroidPlayground/docs/verticals-and-dependency-injection.md

 }
 ```

-The native app can then inject the the `HotelsModulesInjection` interface with its own code:
+The native app can then inject the `HotelsModulesInjection` interface with its own code:

 ```kt
 object HotelsModulesInjection : RNHotelsModulesInjection {